Talk About (game show): Foreign adaptations

-A UK version of the show hosted by Andrew O'Connor ran for three years on ITV from 1990-1993.
+A UK version of the show hosted by Andrew O’Connor ran for three years on ITV from 1990 to 1993.
 The only difference was in the bonus round, where each word was worth £20, and at the end, the player had two options: "doubling", by having their partner say any unsaid word or "double-doubling" (4 times the pounds) by having them say a specific word within a time limit of 1 second per word already said.

 Lars Gustafsson hosted a Swedish version called Prata på! which ran briefly on TV4 in the mid-1990s.
 In the bonus round, each word was worth 500 kronor, and the "doubling" option required the partner to say any one of the unsaid words within a time limit of one second per word already said.

 An Irish version of the show was broadcast by RTÉ in the early 1990s on Saturday nights, presented by Ian Dempsey.
 The show was brought back to RTÉ in the mid-1990s and was this time presented by Alan Hughes.
 After each team took two turns at talking, the higher scoring team played the bonus round in which each word earned £10 and one second for the other player to say one of the remaining words if the first player took the double-or-nothing option.

 A Japanese version of the show was broadcast on Fuji TV titled 『クイズ!早くイッてよ』 (lit.
 "Quiz!
 Hurry and Go") from May 28, 1989, until September 27, 1992, hosted by Sekine Tsutomu.
 During the run of the show, there were two co-hosts: Tanaka Misako and Ayako Arana.
 The series worked slightly differently than the original show.
 When a team plays they keep what they earn, while if an opponent steals, they receive the remaining points available.
 During the second year of the show onward, the team picked a lucky monitor and if that team revealed an answer from there during their turn, they received two bonus points.
 Whichever team earned the most points at the end of round one battled against two celebrities (usually a comedic duo).
-The losing team goes home with 1,000 yen times the amount of points they earned.
+The losing team goes home with 1,000 yen times the number of points they earned.
 During the celebrity round, the co-hosts played with both teams.
 The team that receives the most points after that round goes on to the bonus.
 The bonus round was played usually for a vacation.
 The first person that went earned seconds with each answer on the board; if their partner guessed one of the remaining answers within the time limit they won the trip, and if not, they went away with parting gifts.